CC-Pan: Channel-wise Compression based Diffusion for Efficient Pan-Sharpening: Additional Zero-Shot Visual Results

 In Fig.~\ref{fig:wv2_fr_vis}, some baselines exhibit visible chromatic artifacts near the bright structure in the zoom-in, with unnatural tints and smeared boundaries.
-SALAD-Pan follows the PAN-indicated geometry more faithfully while keeping the local tone consistent with the MS input, leading to more natural textures without exaggerated color shifts.
-Together, the WV2 visualizations support that the learned sensor-agnostic prior generalizes well to an unseen sensor domain.
+CC-Pan follows the PAN-indicated geometry more faithfully while keeping the local tone consistent with the MS input, leading to more natural textures without exaggerated color shifts.
+Together, the WV2 visualizations support that the learned cross-sensor prior generalizes well to an unseen sensor domain.